 - Spray weapons such as mace

-- Projectile weapons such as bows, slingshots, airsoft or bb guns
+- Projectile weapons such as bows, slingshots, Airsoft, or BB guns, including toys

 - Live flame, flash paper, sparkler, or strobes (sealed flashbulbs may be used if desired)